Glossary

 Healthcare

-In healthcare, AI ethics is critical for creating systems that can reliably assist in diagnosis without compromising patient data.
-For instance, Vision AI in healthcare enhances medical imaging analysis, but ethical guidelines are crucial to manage data privacy and bias.
+In healthcare, AI ethics plays a vital role in developing AI systems that assist in diagnosis, treatment, and patient care while upholding ethical standards.
+For example, Vision AI in healthcare can enhance medical imaging analysis, but ethical guidelines are necessary to manage patient data privacy and ensure unbiased diagnostic results.

 Agriculture